POLS 1113 American Federal Government

 POLS 4323 Administrative Law and Regulation

 Students will learn about the principles governing federal agencies as well as the constitutional and statutory constraints on the structure of the administrative state and the scope of presidential, congressional, and judicial control over these agencies.
 Prerequisite: POLS 1113.

-This class emphasizes hands-on writing and research for non-profit and educational grants.
-Instructional areas include under-standing grant funder and grant reviewer perspectives, finding funding sources, designing budgets, managing grants, reporting and complying with requirements, auditing, and evaluating.
-Instructor lectures are supplemented by readings, case studies, guest experts, and discussions.
+This class emphasizes hands-on writing and research for nonprofit and educational grants.
+Instructional areas include understanding grant funder and grant reviewer perspectives, finding appropriate funding sources, designing budgets, building an evaluation, and complying with requirements.
 Prerequisite: POLS 1113.

 POLS 4533 Municipal Government